 We learn that all we need to do in the morning is head to breakfast in the uber-stylish downstairs Lounge and then drop the kids off here ready for the ski day: and they will kit them up (woohoo!), take them to ski school, give them lunch, healthy snacks and drinks, take them for an après-ski activity (water chutes, ice-skating, climbing) and deliver them back here for dinner and movie, tired and ready for bed.

 ‘The kids love it here.
 They might take a day to settle in but once they do they often don’t want to leave.
 By the end of the week we often have tears and parents ask us where to source the toys for home,’ explains Rebecca, the Kids Club Manager.
-Huski CEO Paddy Griffiths, adds: ‘We all know how notoriously stressful ski holidays can be on families, and no more so than on arrival in resort, so we liaise with your concierge to deliver your menu plan, and stock your fridge and freezer, before your arrival so that you can get to enjoy all the benefits of family self-catering, without the added hassle.’
-Mr Griffith started the company in summer 2016 after spotting a clever niche in the British self-catering market – and is rolling it out across all 250+ French resorts for the 2018/2019 season.
+And supporting all-round effortless on the food front, Paddy Griffiths, CEO of Huski adds, ‘We all know how notoriously stressful ski holidays can be on families, and no more so than on arrival in resort, so we liaise with your concierge to deliver your menu plan, and stock your fridge and freezer, before your arrival so that you can get to enjoy all the benefits of family self-catering, without the added hassle.’.

 ‘The service surely can’t get much better?’ my partner and I wonder that night, in hushed tones.
 But lo and behold, it does.
-The next morning, blissfully relaxed after a zen sleep (under the Sleep Doctor Michael J Breus’s handpicked organic covers), waking to mountain crisp mountain air, sunshine and views of snowdrifts on our balcony, we roll out of bed and head down to breakfast in the beautifully-designed Six Senses Club Lounge.
+The next morning, blissfully relaxed after a zen sleep, waking to mountain crisp mountain air, sunshine and views of snowdrifts on our balcony, we roll out of bed and head down to breakfast in the beautifully-designed Six Senses Club Lounge.
 While my other half oohs and aahs over the ski books, I am just thankful to be being waited on hand-and-foot by delightfully smiley waitresses, indulging in deliciously creamy organic flat whites and organic smoothies – with no need for making, shopping or washing-up.
 Designed ‘with the skier’s health in mind’, our organic smashed avo and organic eggs on rye hits the spot too.

 The kids are then whisked off our hands (without us even having to kit them up or drop them at ski school) and my partner and I are delivered to the main slopes of La Croisette, where our (pre warmed) boots are laid out by the ski concierge and off we ski to a pre-booked lunch.
 Never before have we enjoyed such a gloriously hassle-free ski holiday.